X

 Tarun Dua

-This is helpful sir.
-And just a broader on you know, the global demand trends.
-So with you know, China, you know now US allowing exports of GPUs to China, will this create you know some, some form of shortage or demand acceleration for infrastructure providers?
+This is helpful, sir.
+And just a broader macro question on the global demand trends.
+So with China, now US allowing exports of GPUs to China, will this create some form of shortage or demand acceleration for infrastructure providers?

 Tarun Dua

-Yes, both like obviously like if a large enough country comes in with additional demand then like both those trends are expected in terms of like some level of shortage.
-But then as we have seen in the past that like the partnerships matter over there, like where the partners support each other.
-So we continue to expect to get like full level of support from all our partners.
+Yes, both.
+Like obviously, if a large enough country comes in with additional demand, then both those trends are expected in terms of some level of shortage, but then as we have seen in the past that the partnerships matter over there, where the partners support each other.
+So we continue to expect to get full level of support from all our partners.
 So that is one.
-And second, we are definitely seeing like a lot of demand acceleration because of that, amongst other reasons.
+And second, we are definitely seeing a lot of demand acceleration because of that amongst other reasons.

-So other reasons being like the, we are now in a far more mature part of the AI inference and training cycle than in the past.
-So now we are seeing like a lot more maturity in terms of like the sustainability of the demand that we are seeing.
+So other reasons being the — we are now in a far more mature part of the AI inference and training cycle than in the past.
+So now we are seeing a lot more maturity in terms of the sustainability of the demand that we are seeing.

 Operator

-To interrupt you sir, but please limit your question to 2.
+I’m so sorry to interrupt you, sir, but please limit your question to two.
 You can rejoin the queue.
-Okay, I’ll

 Operator

 Thank you.
-Next question come from the line of Nikhil Kothari from Antara Capital.
+Our next question comes from the line of Nikhil Kothari from Antara Capital.
 Please go ahead.

 Tarun Dua